 Anyone who purchases even one share of a company on the stock market is technically considered a shareholder.
 Whether individual retail traders, companies, or other organizations, shareholders come in all shapes and sizes.
 In general, however, there are two basic classes of shareholders:

 Preferred shareholders are those who own shares of (you guessed it) preferred stock in a company.
-While they don’t enjoy voting rights and lower long-term gains, the trade-off comes with perks of its own.
+While they don’t enjoy voting rights and lower long-term gains, the trade-off comes with its perks.

 They enjoy a guaranteed annual dividend payment that’s paid out before common stock dividends.
-If the company should liquify, preferred shareholders are also first in line when it comes to claiming assets.
+If the company should liquify, preferred shareholders are also first in line when claiming assets.

 What Is a Stakeholder?

 As mentioned, shareholders are a type of stakeholder, but the term is far more encompassing.
 Stakeholders are anyone with a vested interest in seeing the company succeed.
-Stakeholders that are also shareholders may want to see the company’s stock prices do well on the market.
+Stakeholders may also want to see the company’s stock prices do well.

-But typically, stakeholders are more interested in seeing the company succeed for reasons that go beyond mere stock valuation.
+However, stakeholders are typically more interested in seeing the company succeed for reasons beyond mere stock valuation.
 They tend to be more interested in a company’s profitability from a project management perspective.

 In other words, while shareholders may be happy with increased dividends or rising stock prices, stakeholders are more concerned about the company’s future.